 Benefits of being a Course Representative

-- The opportunity to develop skills sought by employers – particularly interpersonal, dispute resolution, leadership and communication skills.
+Develop skills sought by employers, including interpersonal, dispute resolution, leadership and communication skills.

-- Establish a regular catch-up with your lecturer so you can provide and receive feedback on issues raised.
+- Establish a regular catch-up with your lecturer.
+You will need to provide and receive feedback on issues raised.

 What happens with feedback collected?